 This is not a place for those with a queasy stomach – animal heads and carcasses hang from hooks in front of passersby and butchers carve the meat in open stalls.

 Even if you do have a sensitive stomach, head to the vegetable side of the market and try the olives on display.
-My favorite are the wrinkly kind, which are sun-dried and dry salt cured.
+My favorite is the wrinkly kind, which is sun-dried and dry salt-cured.

 Hours: daily, except Sunday 7 am – 6 pm

 During preparation for the 2004 Summer Olympic Games in Athens, the metro system was expanded, including a brand new line connecting the new airport to the center (the blue line).

 Parts of this line had to be dug essentially by hand to preserve artifacts that were buried beneath the current city.